top of page

 Source: Canva Collection

-A task is a piece of work that needs to be done in a specific timeframe, often in a short timeframe.
+A task is a piece of a project that needs to be done in a specific timeframe.
+It doesn’t involve the extra key principles of project management.

 3 Key Differences Between Project Management and Task Management